lunardao/dao/README.md

 - LunarDAO launch is permissionless in the sense that anyone can join/invest.
 - Members can only join during period of the fundraising events.
-- A minimum tribute to join is 0.1 ETH (10 shares).\*
+- A minimum tribute to join is 0.1 ETH.\*
 - The initial fundraising event is the launch of LunarDAO and will be opened for a period of two weeks.

 **Governance Token**

-In LunarDAO Shares are represented by the symbol $VOX.
+LunarDAO Shares are represented by the symbol $VOX.

 - 1 $VOX is an equivalent to 1 share.
 - $VOX is LunarDAO governance token
 - Minimum of 1 $VOX grants squad membership and voting power.
 - $VOX is an account bound, non-transferable token.
-- Every 0.1 ETH of tribute to treasury mints 10 $VOX to the member (at launch, future entry price may differ based on the previous investments made).
+- Every 0.1 ETH of tribute to the treasury mints 10 $VOX (-0.25% admin/management fee) to the member (at launch, future entry price may differ based on the previous investments made).
-- When a member ragequits the $VOX is burned.
+- When a member ragequits their $VOX is burned.
     - $VOX value in the treasury stays the same for remaining members.
-    - RageQuiting member gets 100% of their funds in the form of loot.
+    - RageQuiting member gets 100% of their funds with no extra fee.

 **LunarDAO Loot**

-Loot represents members' value of shares after RageQuit or GuildKick.
+Loot represents members' value of shares in a non-voting form.

 - Symbol $VOX-loot represents loot.\*
 - $VOX-loot does not grant voting power.